bencodezen/vuejs-101-workshop/README.md

-# Vue.js 101 Tutorial
+# Vue.js 101 Workshop

-This repo contains all the course material for Vue.js 101 Tutorial.
+This repo contains all the course material for Vue.js 101 Workshop.

 ## Getting Started